Asiya740/Asiya-jammel/README.md

 - 👋 Hi, I’m ASIYA JAMEEL
 - 👀 I’m interested in  Learning NEW THINGS
 - 🌱 I’m currently learning ...
-JS , REACT , NEXT.JS , PYTHON
+JS , Microservices , REACT , NEXT.JS , PYTHON  , AWS , could computing
 - 📫 How to reach me ...
 DON'T  REACH ME...!
 - ⚡ Fun fact: ...
 ABOUT ME IT'S i would love to read and explore history like islamic history, & ( reading quran with tajweed and tarjuma),